Tuesday, 29 March 2011

 Why did she think Jeremy was lying?
 What possible reason could he have for saying his car wasn’t some place it was?
 Why would he say that?

-She sipped her wine.
+She sips her wine.

 If that was the case, it was a rather clumsy lie, as she had already proved, she’d seen his car in the car park.